open-metadata/docs-v1/content/v0.13.2/connectors/database/azuresql/airflow.md

     securityConfig:
       jwtToken: "{bot_jwt_token}"
 ```
-- To enable JWT Tokens, you will get more details [here](/deployment/security/enable-jwt-tokens).

-- If any issue regarding JWT Tokens, can checkout this [troubleshoot](/deployment/security/jwt-troubleshooting).

-- For other security providers please visit [this](/deployment/security/workflow-config-auth).
+- You can refer to the JWT Troubleshooting section [link](/deployment/security/jwt-troubleshooting) for any issues in your JWT configuration.
+If you need information on configuring the ingestion with other security providers in your bots, you can follow this doc [link](/deployment/security/workflow-config-auth).

 ### 2. Prepare the Ingestion DAG